 Andrea Yates

-She started with John, Paul and Luke, and then laid them in her bed.
-She then drowned Mary, when she left floating in the tub.
-Noah came in and asked what was wrong with Mary.
-Noah tried to run away from his mother, but was soon caught and Andrea drowned him.
+However, in that one hour, Andrea drowned all five of her children.
+She began with John, Paul, and Luke, and then placed them on her bed.
+Next, she drowned Mary, leaving her floating in the bathtub.
+When Noah walked in and asked what was wrong with Mary, he attempted to run away, but Andrea caught him and drowned him too.

 Trial of Andrea Yates

-Andrea confessed to drowning her children.
-Prior to her second trial, she told Dr. Michael Welner that she waited for her husband to leave for work that morning.
-She even filled the tank after her husband left for work as he would prevent her from harming them.
+Andrea admitted to drowning her children.
+Before her second trial, she told Dr. Michael Welner that she waited for her husband to leave for work that morning.
+She even filled the bathtub after her husband left, as he would stop her from harming the children.

 Trial of Andrea Yates

-To drown the children, Andrea first locked the dog, Welner, in a cage to prevent it from interfering, who was normally allowed to run free around the house.
+To carry out the act, Andrea first locked the family dog, Welner, in a cage to prevent it from getting in the way.
+Welner was usually allowed to roam freely around the house.

 Rusty got a family friend to be an attorney for Andrea.
-The defense expert testimony agreed that Andra was psychotic.
-But Texas law requires that in order to successfully assert the insanity defense, the defendant must prove that he or she could not discern right from wrong at the time of the crime.
+The defense expert testified that Andrea was suffering from psychosis.
+However, Texas law requires the defendant to prove that they could not distinguish right from wrong at the time of the crime to successfully use an insanity defense.

 Andrea Yates and her lawyer